Vibration White Finger

 • A work environment that is kept to a reasonable temperature

-If your employer has failed to implement the above measures and you develop VWF as a result, then it could be possible to make a claim based on their negligence.
+If your employer has failed to implement the above measures and you develop VWF as a result, then it could be possible to make a vibration white finger claim.

 What is the time limit for making a claim?

-You must make a claim within three years from the date in which you became aware that your condition has developed or been made worse due to your work.
+Vibration White Finger claims must be made within three years from the date in which you became aware that your condition has developed or been made worse due to your work.

 How much compensation will I get?